I saw a bug while I was treating a patient the other day. I still can’t stop thinking about him.

 She was pretty, so let’s call her a lady.

 She scampered towards the wall against which the altar was laying adjacently, then slowly made her way over to the center of the altar.
 And she just sat there for a second.
-A part of me wanted to believe that she felt the energy there and wanted to bask in the glorious golden light of healing and tranquility that I’ve spent several painstaking months cultivating; the very golden light that allows us to realize that we’re the manifestation of heaven and earth, and the eyes of the universe.
+A part of me wanted to believe that she felt the spiritual energy there and wanted to bask in the glorious golden light of healing and tranquility that I’ve spent several painstaking months cultivating.
 The other part of me simply believed that she was just being a bug.

-But it any case, for a few moments, we stared at each other endearingly, or so I thought, then continued on our respective paths.
+For a few moments, we stared at each other endearingly, then continued on our respective paths.

 It was kinda nice.
 And I would be delighted to learn if she still thinks of me from time to time.
 Probably not.